thecreatorofapps/pythonassesment/01.MathCalc/README.md

 ## Description
 This is a math calculator.
 ## Input
-Strings are passed via an environment var in a special format:
+Strings are passed via STDIN in a special format:

 ```n1,operator,n2```
 Possible operators: